-The evening will start at 6:30 with a white reception wine, then the tasting starts at 7:00 p.m.
-Here is the line-up:
+The evening will start at 6:30 with a white reception wine, then the tasting starts at 7:00pm.

 The Faculty Club is at 41 Willcocks Street, Toronto, 416-978-6325, one block south of Harbord, and east of Spadina Avenue.
 Metered parking on the surrounding streets, and TTC stops at Willcocks on Spadina.